The Princess, the Dwarf, and the Dungeon: Plot

 The court dwarf, Scarbo, is a highly perceptive confidant to the Prince.
 He recognizes his master's suffering as a form of self-flagellation.
 Scarbo is assigned to secretly monitor the activities of both the Princess and the margrave.
 He recognizes that any evidence he discovers implicating the Princess might rebound on him, so the dwarf conceives his own strategy to appease the Prince's obsession for suffering.
 He approaches the Princess and proposes she betray the margrave.
 She recoils from the suggestion, if only due to her empathy for his recent loss.
-Scarbo's persistence convinces her that the nobleman may afterall be scheming to seduce her.
+Scarbo's persistence convinces her that the nobleman may after all be scheming to seduce her.
 The Princess goes to the Prince and denounces him; the margrave is sent to the dungeon.
 The Prince in turn implicates the Princess in the affair that has led to the nobleman's torture for treason.

 Having compromised herself, the Princess is now subject to the depraved desires of the Dwarf.
 She begs him to help the margrave escape; if he succeeds, she agrees to permit Scarbo to take his pleasure with her.
 Arranging for the nobleman's escape, the dwarf arrives at her chamber to collect his reward.
 Encountering the contempt and courage of the Princess, Scarbo's becomes impotent, and determines to faithfully serve her.